Is Yeast a Super Fertilizer for Plants?

 How to Make Yeast Fertilizer

-The yeast fertilizer recipe is very similar to making bread and starts with activating the yeast.
-Mix one pack of dry yeast (1 teaspoon), one teaspoon sugar and one cup of warm water.
-Let sit for 3 hours to give the yeast time to grow.
+The yeast fertilizer recipe is similar to making bread, starting with activating the yeast.
+Mix one pack of dry yeast (1 teaspoon), one teaspoon sugar, and one cup of warm water.
+Let it sit for 3 hours to give the yeast time to grow.
 Dilute with 5 cups of water and use this to water your plants.

 If you check the internet there are many recipes and mixture ratios.
 No one explains why their recipe is correct or why it is better.
 If it is used outdoors it is usually diluted even more.